Bucketing Approach to Retirement Planning for Public Service Professionals

 A Simplified Example

 Bucket 1 would contain cash or cash equivalents such as high-yield savings, money market funds, short-term CDs, and perhaps short-term treasuries.
-You will note that the money is very liquid without a loss of principal.
+You will note that the money is very liquid without losing principal.
 This money can be used in the event of a market downturn.
 Because it is more short-term, the interest rate is not very high, but the risk of losing money is not there.

 The interesting twist for public service workers is that they often get a monthly pension.
 This improves the success of the bucketing approach in retirement since you have an extra monthly income source to tap into upon retirement.
 As a result, bucket 1 might not have to be as significant.